Get started with Voxco’s Market Research Toolkit.

 Research journals and survey records tools are used to analyze existing data and establish new quantitative data.

-Personal records: Personal records include documents about an individual’s private details.
-Height, weight, and other such behavioral, physique, etc., fall under this category.
+Personal records include documents about an individual’s private details.
+Height, weight, and other such behavior, physique, etc., fall under this category.

 Types of probability research methods used to collect quantitative data are:

-Discrete as well as Continuous Data: A discrete quantitative data possess finite numbers.
+Discrete quantitative data possess finite numbers.
 Continuous quantitative data, however, has the possibility of having fractions and decimals